whistlegraph/2022.aesthetic.computer/README.txt

   - [] Add a special UI for uploading the file / receiving a code... so it's a choice?
   - [] Make the recording process re-entrant.
 (Don't reload ffmpeg each time?)
+  - [] Check to see if ffmpeg encoding can be skipped if the browser doesn't need to do it.
   + Later
   - [] Add more pointerevents to make a better / final record button: https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events
  + Done